AdamAbdallah1/indigoflix-movies/README.md

 🌐 API

-This project uses TMDB API — you’ll need an API key.
+This project uses the TMDB API — you’ll need your own API key.
 📜 License

 MIT — free to use.